imbo/imbo/README.markdown

 REST API
 --------
 PHPIMS uses a REST API to manage the images.
-Each image will be identified by am MD5 hash that will be referred to as &lt;hash&gt; for the remainder of this document.
-The hash will be generated on the image server when an image is added.
+Each image will be identified by an MD5 sum of the image itself and the original file extension, that will be referred to as &lt;image&gt; for the remainder of this document.

-**GET /&lt;hash&gt;**
+**GET /&lt;image&gt;**

-Fetch the image identified by &lt;hash&gt;.
+Fetch the image identified by &lt;image&gt;.
 The following query parameters are supported:

 * `(int) width` Width of the image in pixels.
 * `(int) height` Height of the image in pixels.
 * `(string) format` The file format (supported formats: jpg, gif and png).
-If ommited the format of the original image will be used.
-* `(int) quality` The quality of the resulting image (0-100 where 100 is the best quality).
-Not all image formats supports this.

 If no options are specified the original image will be returned.

-**GET /&lt;hash&gt;/meta**
+**GET /&lt;image&gt;/meta**

-Get metadata related to the image identified by &lt;hash&gt;.
+Get metadata related to the image identified by &lt;image&gt;.
 The metadata will be JSON encoded.

-**POST /&lt;hash&gt;**
+**POST /&lt;image&gt;**

 Place a new image on the server along with metadata.
-The &lt;hash&gt; is the md5 sum of the file itself.

-**POST /&lt;hash&gt;/meta**
+**POST /&lt;image&gt;/meta**

-Edit the metadata attached to the image identified by &lt;hash&gt;.
+Edit the metadata attached to the image identified by &lt;image&gt;.

-**DELETE /&lt;hash&gt;**
+**DELETE /&lt;image&gt;**

-Delete the image identified by &lt;hash&gt; along with all metadata.
+Delete the image identified by &lt;image&gt; along with all metadata.
 This action is not reversable.

-**DELETE /&lt;hash&gt;/meta**
+**DELETE /&lt;image&gt;/meta**

-Delete the metadata attache to the image identified by &lt;hash&gt;.
+Delete the metadata attache to the image identified by &lt;image&gt;.
 The image is kept on the server.
+This action is not reversable.

-**HEAD /[&lt;hash&gt;]**
+**HEAD /&lt;image&gt;**

-Fetches extra header information about a single image or about the site in general when used without the &lt;hash&gt;.
+Fetches extra header information about a single image identified by &lt;image&gt;.

 Extra response headers
 -------------